jonkarrer/Prep/README.md

   - [] allow users to make their own pantry items

 - [] Shopping Lists

   - [] Generate shopping list off of pantry out of stock items
   - [] Generate shopping list from meal plans

+- [] handle recipe drafts, maybe make a table in the db to then hydrate a tera template with all the stuff